My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humour, some style.

 At this point, ****, an EMAS Paramedic from Hinckley ambulance station arrived on scene, and we worked together until the second ambulance crew arrived.
 Me doing chest compressions and the Paramedic establishing IV access and an advanced airway.

-what happened next was a blur, with ROSC (Return of Spontaneous Circulation) achieved twice, but unfortunately not sustainable.
+Upon the arrival of the ambulance the CFR’s role is to assist the Paramedic, and what happened next was a blur, with ROSC (Return of Spontaneous Circulation) achieved twice, but unfortunately not sustainable.

 There is a fine line between helping and getting in the way, so I made a conscious effort to do things I knew needed doing, and following the instructions of the crew.
 We all worked well as a team, everyone remained very calm and understood our roles, under the excellent leadership of ****.